STEVEN EHRLICH, FAIA RIBA (1946-)

 2006 - aka House in Dubai, United Arab Emirates.
 35,000 sf.
 Status unknown.

 2008 - The Market Mews, 741 Mildred Avenue, Los Angeles CA. Sanchez Bros.
 Construction Inc. was the builder.
-Each of the eight units in the complex has 2-bedrooms and 2.5 baths in 1695sf with 14-foot roll up windows.
-The entry level provides a two car garage, foyer, guest bedroom or office which opens up to a garden and bath.
-The upper level comprises a living room divided by a chimney hearth from the dining room and a master suite.
+Each of the eight units has 2-bedrooms and 2.5 baths in 1695sf with 14-foot roll up windows.
 Top photo by Michael Locke.

-2009 - The Ernie and Diane Steinmetz Wolfe House, 1950 Butler Avenue, Los Angeles CA. Ehrlich associate architect Ray Lobello was the lead architect.
-The pitched roof Cor-Ten steel structure, based on a Quonset hut, is meant to evoke African vernacular architecture, showcasing the clients' collection of African art and furniture.
+2009 - The Ernie and Diane Steinmetz Wolfe House, 1950 Butler Avenue, Los Angeles CA. Project architect Ray Lobello.
+The pitched roof Cor-ten steel exterior is meant to showcase the clients' collection of African art and furniture.
 Top photo by Michael Locke.

 2009 - The Juan and Dominique (Mielle) Carrillo House, 884 Chautauqua Boulevard, Pacific Palisades CA.